guiding-honu/GarimaSingh/profession.md

 ### Areas of interest

-Extreme Adaptive Optics mainly wavefront sensing and control, post-processing of exoplanet data, speckle suppression and control algorithms, processing of debris disk data
+Extreme Adaptive Optics mainly wavefront sensing and control, post-processing of exoplanet and debris disk data and speckle suppression and control algorithms.

 ### Current Affiliation (February 2021 - Present)